techdivision/import-docs/04.file-structure/01.product-import/docs.md

 visible: true
 ---

-By default, the product import expects a CSV file with the following defaults
+By default, the Product Import expects a CSV file with the following defaults

 * UTF-8 encoding
 * Date format is n/d/y, g:i A